scientific-python/scientific-python.org/content/en/grants/planning_next_decade/_index.md

 title: "Planning for the Next Decade of Scientific Python"
 draft: false
 summary: |
-  To better coordinate the ecosystem...
+  Project to better coordinate the ecosystem and develop a community-vetted decadal plan for the Python programming language for the future of data science.
-authors: ["Jarrod Millman", "Stéfan van der Walt"]
+authors: ["K. Jarrod Millman", "Stéfan van der Walt"]
 date: 2021-04-21
 ---